rohitsingh889/API-Driven-AWS-Data-Pipeline-Orchestrated-with-Airflow/README.md

 ## 🔐 Security & Authentication

-- IAM roles are used for all AWS access
+- IAM-based authentication is used for all AWS access.
+- In local development, credentials are injected securely via environment variables, mirroring role-based access used in production environments
 - No AWS credentials are hardcoded
 - boto3 and AWS CLI rely on role-based authentication
 - Follows AWS security best practices